sanfanling/mine-sweeper/README.md

 # mine sweeper
-## mine sweeper is a linux clone of windows classic game, written with PyQt5
+## mine sweeper is cloned from classic windows game, written with PyQt

 ### Dependency:
 * python >= 3.7